jangabrielsson/EventRunner/README.md

 # EventRunner
 Scene event framework for Fibaro HC2

-Scenes on the Fibaro HC2 is invoked by declaring device triggers in the header.</br>
+Scenes on the Fibaro HC2 is typically invoked by declaring device triggers in the header.</br>
 Ex
 ```
 --[[